How to Find Colleges to Apply to

 • Washington State University

-If you only apply to one, consider applying to the one that offers you the least competition for admission.
+If you’re only considering one school from this list, think about applying to the one where you’ll face the least competition for admission.

 Universities and Colleges with the Lowest Average SAT and ACT Scores

-Although some of these schools have already been mentioned in the previous section, here we will present the middle 50 percent (average range) of SAT/ACT scores.
-The lower score refers to the 25th percentile, while the higher score refers to the 75th percentile.
+While some of these institutions were touched upon in the prior section, in this context, we’re focusing on the middle 50 percent (average range) of SAT/ACT scores.
+The lower score corresponds to the 25th percentile and the higher score to the 75th percentile.

 School SAT Middle 50% ACT Middle 50%